HanaSharabash/CairoPulse/README.md

 ### N.B.
 The code including the wights of the points of interest and plotting of the data exists in the file `ML_code.py` and the result of the clustering is in `result.json`.

+>##Phase 5: Cairpulse website
+###A- creating the frontend design:
+###
+###B- creating a database module that support the following:
+* retrieving the neighbourhoods name, geometry, and vibrancy.
+* retrieving the neighbourhoods that matches a search key using mongoDB text index and regex search
+* retrieving the count of each point of interest within a giving neighborhood
+* retrieving the data of a given point of interest within a given neighborhood
+###
+###C- using leaflet library to show the geometries retrieved from the database on the open street maps:

+###
+###D- using django as a backend technology to handle the incoming request from the client side.
+###Also, it uses the database module to respond with the data retrieved.